 "We made homemade salsa, HUGE bowls of it.
 Made mustaches and wore costumes, had a photo booth and one of the other girls MADE a dragon piñata out of cardboard boxes and construction paper.
 We played Mexican music, hung it in a tree and all got to swing at it...
 It was so fun and gave us something to look forward too!
 SO MANY funny/embarrassing pictures came from it."

 Halloween has always been one of my favorite holidays, so clearly my group and I decided to throw a huge Halloween party for our kids.
-If you want to throw a Halloween party, make sure you talk to your native coordinator and get it approved by the school you are working at.
-(We've got a break down of who a local coordinator is but basically they are your go-to for questions while living abroad).
+If you want to throw a Halloween party, make sure you talk to your Local ILP Coordinator and get it approved by the school you are working at.

-Once we got it approved, our native coordinator spread the word to all of our kids parents, and the kids came dressed up in costumes.
+Once we got it approved, our Local Coordinator spread the word to all of our kid's parents, and the kids came dressed up in costumes.
 We had a blast playing a few different games; fishing, musical chairs, making pumpkins, trick-or-treating, and face painting.
 And of course, before the party even started, we made and put up a ton of Halloween decorations.

 We all worked together to make an "almost" traditional Thanksgiving meal.
 Other groups have also splurged and went to their favorite pizza place or restaurant in town.
 Don't forget to make a few decorations and talk about what you are grateful for!
-Click here for more tips on how to celebrate Thanksgiving when living abroad.
+Click here for another Thanksgiving story abroad."

 Want to learn more about how you can teach and serve children abroad with International Language Programs (go you!)?
 Click the button below to speak with an ILP representative.